pivotal/LicenseFinder/readme.md

 ```

 (Note) If you wish to run license_finder without the progress spinner use the --quiet option.

+License finder will include packages for all supported languages, as long as that language has a Gemfile/requirements.txt/package.json in the project directory.

 On a brand new Rails project, you could expect `license_finder` to output something like the following
 (assuming you whitelisted the MIT license -- see [Configuration](#configuration)):